KoljaB/TurnVoice/README.md

 - delivers best results with YouTube videos featuring **clear spoken** content (podcasts, educational videos)
 - requires a high-quality, **clean** source WAV file for effective voice cloning

+## Troubleshoot

+If you run into "Could not locate cudnn_ops_infer64_8.dll", this is caused by faster_whisper not supporing the combination of cuDNN version greater than 9 and PyTorch version greater than 2.4.

+To solve:
+- Downgrade cuDNN to a version lower than 9 OR
+- Downgrade PyTorch to a version lower than 2.4.

 ## Pro Tips